-If a CSU student or employee reports having COVID-19 symptoms, a positive test for the coronavirus, or having been in close contact with someone known to have COVID-19 on the daily symptom checker, the university’s public health office will open a case.
+If a CSU student or employee reports having COVID-19 symptoms, a positive test for the coronavirus, or having been in close contact with someone known to have COVID-19 on the COVID Reporter, the university’s public health office will open a case.

 A trained public health team member

 - will contact the individual to gather information about their suspected or confirmed infection.